csalvaggio/ritcis/README.md

 The PDFs generated from the scans are located in the [samples/pdfs](https://github.com/csalvaggio/ritcis/tree/main/samples/pdfs) directory.
 Each PDF contains 10 scanned forms.

+### Data Processing Pipeline

+The handwritten letter forms are processed to the final datasets using the following scripts:

 #### extract_tiles.py

 <pre>